projectcalico/libcalico-go/docs/calicoctl/general/setup.md

 >
 > See note at top of [calicoctl guide](../README.md) main page.

-# Initial configuration for calicoctl
+# Setup for calicoctl
-The `calicoctl` command line tool needs to be configured with details of your datastore cluster so that it can manage system configurationa and resources.
+The `calicoctl` command line tool needs to be configured with details of your datastore cluster so that it can manage system configurations and resources.

 The configuration may be specified either using a YAML or JSON input file, or through